STEVE INSKEEP, Host:

 NATHAN: People would come to Coppa's to watch the young intellectuals, writers and artists exchange repartee.
 They had a great table in the center of the restaurant.
 Jack London cut an extremely heroic figure.

 SYDELL: Oddly enough, on the walls a writer had scrawled: something terrible is going to happen.
 Early in the morning of April 18, an earthquake, magnitude 7.8, hit the city.

 SYDELL: It was dramatized in the 1936 movie San Francisco, which portrayed the collapse of a dance hall.

 SYDELL: The scene was realistic.
 All but one of San Francisco's theaters was destroyed and Coppa's, the restaurant that had been the center of a bohemian artist scene, burned down as did the studios of many artists.
 The photographer Carleton Watkins lost all of his work and he wasn't alone says Scott Shields, the senior curator at the Crocker Arts Museum in Sacramento, California.

-Mr. SCOTT SHIELDS (Senior Curator, Crocker Arts Museum, Sacramento, California): Some of the reason we don't know these artists now is because they lost so much of their work in the earthquake and fire.
+SCOTT SHIELDS: Some of the reason we don't know these artists now is because they lost so much of their work in the earthquake and fire.
 William Keith who is an internationally recognized landscape painter, for instance, lost 2,000 paintings in the fires and that was much of his life's work.